Mike Walsh (footballer): Post-playing career

 Walsh followed his Blackpool manager Sam Ellis to Bury as the first team coach.
 Upon Ellis' departure to Maine Road to join Peter Reid as his assistant at Manchester City, Walsh took up the reins as manager in September 1990.

 His time as manager lasted five years, during which he took the club to the play-offs three times, including the club's first appearance at Wembley.
-All this was during a time where the club had a massive financial burden and many players had to be sold to keep the club afloat.
+All this was during a time when the club had a massive financial burden and many players had to be sold to keep the club afloat.
 Just five games after losing in the Wembley play-off final, Walsh was sacked as the chairman became impatient despite the club having no finances to improve the team.

 After a brief spell of taking Barrow to the top of their division, Walsh's old Everton teammate Steve McMahon asked Walsh to join him at Swindon Town as his assistant in 1997.
 Walsh also stayed on to assist Jimmy Quinn after McMahon's resignation late in 1998.

 After being made redundant by Swindon Town, he became Peter Reid's Chief Scout at Sunderland.
 In 2003, he had a brief spell as manager of Southport, where, despite being in the top half of the table upon his arrival, they suffered relegation out of the Conference, only slipping into the relegation places on the last day of the season after a defeat away at Stevenage Borough.
 After a successful start to the season, Southport went on a long winless streak which saw them fall from top spot to the brink of not qualifying for the newly formed Conference North league, this was something deemed unthinkable for the Southport board who left with no decision but to sack Walsh and replace him with Liam Watson in an attempt to secure qualification.
 In 2004, Walsh was then asked back to Swindon Town as Andy King's assistant, but and decided to retire from the game a year later, and is now running a restaurant in Javea, Spain.